bldl/emplace-spidermonkey/README.md

   4a.
 If e.[[Key]] is not empty and SameValueZero(e.[[Key]], key) is true, return e.[[Value]].
   ```

-In the updated logic, we are only concerned with returning the existing value if the key is found, rather than handling updates.
+In the updated logic, we are only concerned with returning the existing `value` if the `key` is found, rather than handling updates.
 This is a streamlined approach that differs from our previous implementation.

-Use the built-in `std_Map_get` function to return the existing value.
+Use the built-in `std_Map_get` function to `return` the existing `value`.

   <details>
     <summary>Solution</summary>